 Full vehicle specifications are unknown but it is thought the X-37B is fuelled by a hypergolic nitrogen-tetroxide/hydrazine propulsion system.
 With advanced avionics, an autonomous guidance system and an advanced airframe the workforce surrounding the maintenance is likely to consist of specialist space recruits of maintenance, development, management analysts, propulsion operations, avionics, engineering and robotics specialisms.

 EVONA Space Sector Recruitment has been created to support careers into every niche of the space sector.
-You can read more about EVONA and a view of space sector recruitment including what we can do for your career here.
+You can read more about EVONA and space sector recruitment including what we can do for your career here.